-REL 1003 Introduction to Christianity 3 Hours ---------- ------------------------------ ---------
+REL 1003Introduction to Christianity3 Hours REL 1003 Introduction to Christianity 3 Hours --- -- ---------- ------------------------------ --------- --

 Students will gain an understanding of the basic ideas of Christian theology, doctrine, and faiths as they are understood and practiced throughout the world.
 Subjects covered will include Christianity's Jewish roots, the life of Jesus, origin and development of the Christian New Testament, messiahship of Jesus the Christ, the Trinity, the priesthood of all believers, denominationalism, and contemporary Christian traditions, including the American Baptist Church and its contributions to the founding and operation of Bacone College.
 All personal religious views will be respected.
 BACONE CORE